shakna-israel/NecromancersApprentice/docs/003-Chapter-Three.md

 "Don't."
 Abigail whispered immediately, her voice clouded with fear.

 The professor shrugged, "It's your secret, then...
 But one day very soon, you'll be required to reveal it, or one of you three will die...
-And i won't be able to bring them back."
+And I won't be able to bring them back."

 Kyle blinked, "Foresight, especially that specific, is incredibly rare...
 And isn't it Vitamancy?
 Your opposite?"